ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 ![Protocol 3](./img/L5%20Protocol%203.png)

 Nope, this is not allowed because our protocol states that the message `Good, thanks` should only be sent in response to the receipt of message `Hi, how are you?`.
-Therefore, sending such an unsolicited message constitutes a protocol violation
+Therefore, sending such an unsolicited message constitutes a protocol violation.

 ### So How Long Did the Message Exchange Take?